DavidZamanian/Bachelor-thesis-blockchain-for-medical-records/README.md

 # Blockchain-for-medical-records

+## Application Features & Appearance
+These can be found over at our [Wiki](https://github.com/DavidZamanian/Bachelor-thesis-blockchain-for-medical-records/wiki)!

 ## INSTALLATION:

 ### Start by installing expo and NodeJS (automatically includes NPM in the installation) on your machine